bjornmeansbear/lectureScripts/ClimateDesigners.md

 Goal 1 is about the professional practice side of things: how to tangibly, actionably, pragmatically shift design to considers climate as a key constraint, as a key aspect of any prompt or new project.

-Goal 1 is also concerned with helping those designers saying, OMG i'd love to do this but I can't in my job fo xyz reasons... with actionable, tangible things to do; what are even the tiniest things you can change in your design practice?
+Goal 1 is also concerned with helping those designers saying, OMG i'd love to do this but I can't in my job fo xyz reasons… with actionable, tangible things to do; what are even the tiniest things you can change in your design practice?

 See how other designers are doing all this; share what you know -- how might factoring in climate change change business plans, materials, processes, career paths, tactics, etc. How can we share info, share resources, bring everyone along further and faster towards best practices, new ideas, repurposing old ideas, etc.